 Talk about killing two birds with one stone.
-Not only did we create all those materials for The Great American Turkey Company, but we also made sure they were optimized for the multiple social media platform where they would be displayed!
+Not only did we create all those materials for The Great American Turkey Company, but we also made sure to plan videos optimized for social media platforms where they would be displayed!

 1. WE WATCHED SOCIAL VIDEO TRENDS.

 Everyone knows video is huge.
 We knew social media was huge.
 And we especially knew that recipe videos, a la Tasty and Buzzfeed, are some of the most popular pieces of content out there.